Whistleblowing Policy & Procedure

 A record will be kept of each stage of the procedure.
 The record will be signed and dated by the Chief Executive.
 This will be placed on a Whistleblowing register held by the Chief Executive and will be retained for at least five years.

-An annual report on the use of the Whistleblowing Policy will be presented to the Finance, Internal Audit and Risk Committee.
+An annual report on the use of the Whistleblowing Policy will be presented to the Finance, Audit and Risk Committee.